John Plumtree: Coaching career

 A spell as temporary head coach of the Sharks in 2007 was followed by a stint as assistant to Super 14 coach Dick Muir.
 Plumtree and Muir had been teammates at the Sharks during their playing days.
 Plumtree replaced assistant coach Theo Oosthuizen.

 Plumtree was appointed head coach of the Sharks in 2008.
 He successfully coached the Sharks to their first Currie Cup win since 1996, for which he was named the 2008 Absa Coach of the Year.

 Under Plumtree the Sharks had again reached the top of the Currie Cup log by September 2009.
 In August 2009 the Sharks' coach received the Coach of the Month award from Currie Cup sponsors Absa.

 The 2010 season was not off to a good start after a terrible Super 14 season for the Sharks however in the shadow of the abysmal performance, the 2010 Currie Cup season was highly successful for Plumtree as the Sharks won the 2010 ABSA Currie Cup.

 In 2013 he was confirmed as Forwards Coach for the Ireland national team, working alongside new head coach Joe Schmidt.

 In the 2015 season Plumtree became the assistant coach of the Hurricanes Super 15 franchise with Chris Boyd being the head coach.

+Personal life

+One of Plumtree's sons, Troy Plumtree, is a basketball player.
+Plumtree has another son, Taine Plumtree who is a professional rugby player for Scarlets and Wales.